 SECTION II.
-Committee Membership The Audit and Risk Committee shall consist of no fewer than three members and no more than five members.
+Committee Membership The Committee shall consist of no fewer than three members and no more than five members.
 In no event may the Class A Directors constitute a majority of the Committee's membership.
-The members of the Audit and Risk Committee shall meet the independence and experience requirements of Section 4 of the Federal Reserve Act and, to the extent not inconsistent therewith, (a) System Letter 2622 (December 20, 2004), as the same may be amended, supplemented, superseded or otherwise modified, (b) the Rules of the New York Stock Exchange, (c) Section 10A(m)(3) of the Securities Exchange Act of 1934 (the “Exchange Act”) and the rules and regulations of the Securities and Exchange Commission (the “Commission”), including but not limited to Subpart C, Canons of Ethics.
-At least one member of the Audit and Risk Committee shall be an audit committee financial expert as defined by the Commission.
-Audit and Risk Committee members shall not simultaneously serve on the audit committees of more than two public companies.
-The members of the Audit and Risk Committee shall be appointed by the Board on the recommendation of the Nominating and Corporate Governance Committee.
-Audit and Risk Committee members may be replaced by the Board.
+The members of the Committee shall meet the independence and experience requirements of Section 4 of the Federal Reserve Act and, to the extent not inconsistent therewith, (a) System Letter 2622 (December 20, 2004), as the same may be amended, supplemented, superseded or otherwise modified, (b) the Rules of the New York Stock Exchange, (c) Section 10A(m)(3) of the Securities Exchange Act of 1934 (the “Exchange Act”) and the rules and regulations of the Securities and Exchange Commission (the “Commission”), including but not limited to Subpart C, Canons of Ethics.
+At least one member of the Committee shall be a financial expert as defined by the Commission.
+Additionally, members of the Committee are expected to possess an adequate familiarity with and knowledge of effective risk management practices.
+Committee members shall not simultaneously serve on the audit committees of more than two public companies.
+The members of the Committee shall be appointed by the Board on the recommendation of the Nominating and Corporate Governance Committee.
+Committee members may be replaced by the Board.

 the decision to allow notational voting on any particular matter shall be subject to the approval of the Chair of the Committee;

 only actual votes shall be counted – silence shall not be interpreted as consent; and

 action by the Committee pursuant to notational voting shall be upon a vote of a majority of the Committee members.